-Trump administration 'poses challenge for Europe,' French President says
+Trump administration poses challenges for Europe, French President says

 "But we have to do it with a European point of view and promote our interests and values.
 That's why it's so important not only to talk to each other but also to come together."

-The meeting between Merkel and Hollande comes as UK Prime Minister Theresa May prepares to visit with US President Donald Trump at the White House Friday, in what will be Trump's first meeting with a foreign leader since assuming office a week ago.
+The meeting between Merkel and Hollande comes as UK Prime Minister Theresa May prepares to visit Friday with US President Donald Trump at the White House in what will be the latter's first meeting with a foreign leader since assuming office a week ago.

-May plans to use the visit to reinforce Britain's "special relationship" with the United States and perhaps lay the groundwork for a new trade deal, as Britain prepares for Brexit.
+May plans to use the visit to reinforce Britain's "special relationship" with the United States and perhaps lay the groundwork for a new trade deal as Britain prepares for Brexit.

 Merkel and Hollande's remarks, made after a working breakfast together, also come ahead of an EU summit next week in Malta, which currently holds the rotating EU presidency.